nushell/nushell.github.io/book/commands/math_sinh.md

 ## Examples

-Apply the hyperpolic sine to 1
+Apply the hyperbolic sine to 1
 ```shell
 > 1 | math sinh
 ```